DocShadrach/AudioProjectSanitizer/README.md

 English:

+About this tool:
+This application is designed for mix engineers who work with large numbers of exported audio tracks.
+It automates tasks such as identifying file type (mono/stereo/dualmono), precise conversion to true mono or stereo, track reordering, and organizing material by category.
+It does not alter the audio content or compromise sound fidelity.
+Every step in the workflow has been designed to save time while maintaining full technical quality.

 WARNING: although this program works non-destructively (saving a copy of the files it has modified in a specific folder) it is always advisable to make a copy of your original files.

-This program is used to sort the audio files in a mixing project before importing the files into the DAW.
 It includes 5 main functions:
 1) If your project files contain temporary MacOS files (those that start with a dot), it can delete them.
 2) Scans all files to see if they are mono or stereo and renames them to identify them as such.